univention/scim-services/README.md

 - Data schema: [RFC7643 - System for Cross-domain Identity Management: Core Schema](https://datatracker.ietf.org/doc/html/rfc7643).
 - REST interface: [RFC7644 - System for Cross-domain Identity Management: Protocol](https://datatracker.ietf.org/doc/html/rfc7644).

+## Components

+This repository contains the following components:

+- `scim-server`: A SCIM v2.0 compliant server that exposes Nubus UDM data.
+- `scim-client`: A client to provision users and groups to a SCIM-compliant service provider.
+- `scim-udm-transformer-lib`: A library for transforming data between SCIM and UDM formats.
+- `udm-to-scim-sync`: A tool for synchronizing data from UDM to a SCIM service.

 ## Installation /  Deployment

 ### Nubus for Kubernetes